viktor1vasilevski/clean-architecture-webapi/README.md

     and name of the database(I was working on SQL Server 2014 Management Studio).

 3.  **Go into the Package Manager Console and type: add-migration "{some name of the migration}**"<br />
+    ```diff
-    ***!IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is                                      CleanArchitectureWebAPI.Infrastructure.Data selected.***
+    -!IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is                                      CleanArchitectureWebAPI.Infrastructure.Data selected.
+    ```
     - this will create folder Migrations in CleanArchitectureWebAPI.Infrastructure.Data with the migration.

 4. When this is done, just type in the Package Manager Console: update-database.